Disclosure: Visit Omaha sponsored this post, however, all opinions and photographs are my own.

 I think visitors will need a minimum of three hours to tour the zoo and aquarium, a swift look at many of its best features but certainly not enough time to enjoy the behind-the-scenes opportunities or animal feeding sessions.

 Again, you’re going to want to plan your journey since the park features seven indoor exhibits and eight acres of African Safari.
-My second favorite area to observe the animals was the inside the Cate Giraffe Herd Rooms.
-A female giraffe was born only weeks before our visit, and we were able to see resting while her mother ate nearby!
+My second favorite area to observe the animals was inside the Cate Giraffe Herd Rooms.
+A female giraffe was born only weeks before our visit, and we were able to see it resting while her mother ate nearby!

 Pro Tip: Secure round-trip tickets for the Skyfari (think ski lift) that takes you above and across the zoo.
-The slow moving rail system is the perfect way to observe animals in their habitats without fighting the crowds.
-I don’t recommend taking the tram, which stops way too often along it’s trail and you’ll find yourself sitting and waiting for passengers to board rather than moving on to your next stop.
+The slow-moving rail system is the perfect way to observe animals in their habitats without fighting the crowds.
+I don’t recommend taking the tram, which stops way too often along its trail and you’ll find yourself sitting and waiting for passengers to board rather than moving on to your next stop.
 Prefer the train?
-It winds through the top-half of the park.
+It winds through the top half of the park.

 If you want to plan your experience prior to arriving at the zoo and aquarium, you can download their free app.
 You can even purchase your tickets via the app!
-The park is open year round except on Christmas Day.
+The park is open year-round except on Christmas Day.